 The Trevi Fountain is an extremely popular and famous landmark in Europe.
 It's included on almost every walking tour of Rome, and it is featured in many guide books about Rome.
-The fountain is probably the most famous water fountain in the world, and as of 2020, has been featured in at least four different Hollywood films.
+The fountain is probably the most famous water fountain in the world, and as of 2020, it has been featured in at least four different Hollywood films.

 In 1629, the initial fountain was declared to not be dramatic enough by Pope Urban VIII, so he commissioned an Italian artist and architect to draw a new one.
 Unfortunately, the project never commenced and was abandoned when the pope died.

-In 1730, another pope, Pope Clement XII, organized a competition to redesign the fountain.
+In 1730, another pope, Pope Clement XII, organised a competition to redesign the fountain.
 This time a design was chosen that had elements of inspiration from the drawings done in 1629.
 By 1762, the fountain was complete and has existed in that form ever since.

-Today, stadiums and theatres are used to host sporting events and drama shows respectively, but this was not the case in the past.
+Today, stadiums and theatres are used to host sporting events and drama shows, respectively, but this was not the case in the past.

 Amphitheatres were the buildings that used to host both sporting games and plays.
 The Colosseum is an example of how amphitheatres used to look like.

-The Colosseum is the biggest amphitheatre in the world, accommodating in between 50,000 to 80,000 spectators.
+The Colosseum is the biggest amphitheatre in the world, accommodating between 50,000 to 80,000 spectators.
 It was actively used during the Roman Empire and is located in the centre of Rome in Italy.